 This licence entitles him to hold the above-mentioned equipment.
 A specific licence is required for the use or demonstration of equipment.

 A general holder’s licence is only required to hold equipment that is not exempt from licence, i.e. for the trading of equipment that is not listed in Annex 2 of the Royal Decree.
+Providing the conditions of use of a general authorisation as referred to in Article 13/2, § 3, of the Act of 13 June 2005 on electronic communications are observed, it is possible to hold and use radio equipment without having obtained a licence.

 General holder’s licences are granted by BIPT at simple request of the person involved.